ros-industrial/industrial_training/gh_pages/_source/session5/Building-a-Perception-Pipeline.rst

    .. image:: /_static/zf_cloud.png

   ..
-Note:: Try modifying the X/Y/Z FilterLimits (e.g. +/- 0.5), re-build, and re-run.
+Note:: Try modifying the X/Y/Z FilterLimits (e.g. +/- 0.5), re-build, and re-run (again, if you make these into parameters and set them in the launch file, re-building will not be necessary).
 Observe the effects in rviz.
 When complete, reset the limits to +/- 1.0.

 #.
 When you are satisfied with the pass-through filter results, press Ctrl+C to kill the node.
 There is no need to close or kill the other terminals/nodes.